jll63/yomm2/REFERENCE.md

 container.

 The resulting method can be used as a normal function reference.
-It can be called, or its address can be taken.
+It can be called, and its address can be taken.
 In particular, this makes it possible for a method definition to call a base method as part of its implementation, in the same manner as an ordinary virtual function can call a specific base function by prefixing its name with a base class name.